 Bazaruto Archipelago

 The archipelago lies off the coast of Mozambique in southeastern Africa.
-This island chain is most easily accessible from Vilankulo.
+This island chain is most easily accessible from Vilanculos.
 It is a tropical paradise that offers some of Africa's finest beach vacations from small intimate lodges on private islands.

 Need Advice?